-Source of Income Cyprus tax resident but non-domiciled individuals Cyprus tax resident and domiciled individuals Cyprus tax resident companies Dividend income from Cyprus tax resident companies 0% 17% 0% Dividends received by a Cyprus tax resident company from another Cyprus tax resident company after the lapse of 4 years from the end of the year in which the profits which were distributed as dividends arose are subject to 17%.
-Dividend income from non-Cyprus tax resident companies 0% 17% 0% The 0% does not apply and the dividend will be subject to 17% special contribution for defence if: (a) more than 50% of the activities of the foreign company paying the dividend lead to investment income; and (b) the foreign tax burden on the income of the foreign company paying the dividend is substantially lower than the tax burden of the Cyprus tax resident company.
+Source of Income Cyprus tax resident but non-domiciled individuals Cyprus tax resident and domiciled individuals Cyprus tax resident companies Dividend income from Cyprus tax resident companies 0% 17% O% Dividends received by a Cyprus tax resident company from another Cyprus tax resident company after the lapse of 4 years from the end of the year in which the profits which were distributed as dividends arose are subject to 17%.
+Dividend income from non-Cyprus tax resident companies , , , The 0% does not apply and the dividend will be subject to 17% defence if: (a) more than 50% of the activities of the foreign 004 4704 activities of the foreign company paying the dividend lead to investment ncome; and 0% 17% (b) the foreign tax burden on the income of the foreign company paying the dividend is substantially lower than the tax burden of the Cyprus tax resident company.
 The Tax Department has clarified that "significantly lower" means an effective tax rate of less than 6,25% on the distributed profits.
-Interest income arising from the ordinary activities or closely connected with the ordinary activities of the business 0% Subject to personal tax 0% Subject to personal tax 0% Subject to corporation tax

-Other interest income 0% 30% A person whose total annual income, including interest, does not exceed €12.000 who receives interest which has been subject to special contribution for defence, has the right to a refund of 27% (effective special contribution for defence payable of 3%).
-30% 75% of rental income 0% Cyprus company, partners the special contribution for 3% Rental income is also subject to corporation tax income where the tenant is a ship, the state or local authority or defence should be withheld by the Tax Authorities by the end e month in which it was
+Source of Income Cyprus tax resident but non-domiciled individuals Cyprus tax resident and domiciled individuals Cyprus tax resident companies Interest income arising from the ordinary activities or closely connected with the ordinary activities of the business 0% Subject to personal tax 0% Subject to personal tax 0% Subject to corporation tax Other interest income 0% A person whose total annual income, including interest, does not exceed €12.000 who receives interest which has been subject to special contribution for defence, has the right to a refund of 27% (effective special contribution for defence payable of 3%).
+30% 75% of rental income 0% Cyprus company, partner the special contribution f by the tenant and be paid Rental income is also subject to corporation tax I income where the tenant is a ship, the state or local authority or defence should be withheld to the Tax Authorities by the ng the month in which it was